Do you want to feel more confident raising your intense gifted or twice-exceptional kid?

 This program is for you if...

-You think your kid is awesome - a truly creative, fun, and likable person - yet you’re at your wit’s end about handling their behavior or supporting their big feelings
+You think your kid is awesome - a truly creative, fun, and likable person - but you're at a loss about how to support their intense feelings or behaviors.

 This learning lab is NOT for you if...